Regular urine color ranges from clear to pale yellow. But certain things can change the color.

 - Dyes.
 Some brightly colored food dyes can cause green urine.
-Dyes used for some tests of kidney and bladder function can turn urine blue.
+Dyes used for some kidney and bladder tests can turn urine blue.

 Dark brown or cola-colored urine

 - Food.
-Eating large amounts of fava beans, rhubarb or aloe can cause dark brown urine.
+Eating lots of fava beans, rhubarb or aloe can cause dark brown urine.

 - Extreme exercise.
-Muscle injury from extreme exercise can result in pink or cola-colored urine and kidney damage.
+A muscle injury from extreme exercise can cause tea- or cola-colored urine.
+The injury can lead to kidney damage.

 Cloudy or murky urine

-Urinary tract infections and kidney stones can cause urine to appear cloudy or murky.
+Urinary tract infections and kidney stones can cause urine to look cloudy or murky.

-Discolored urine that isn't the result of foods or medications could be caused by a medical condition that affects urine color.
-Factors that put you at risk of medical conditions that can affect urine color include:
+A change in urine color that isn't due to foods or medicine could be caused by a health problem.
+Some things that put you at risk of health problems that can affect urine color are:

 - Age.
 Tumors of the bladder and kidney, which can cause blood in the urine, are more common in older people.
-Men older than 50 occasionally have urinary blood due to an enlarged prostate gland.
+Men older than 50 sometimes have blood in the urine due to an enlarged prostate gland.

 - Family history.
 If any of your blood relatives, such as a parent, sibling or grandparent, have kidney disease or kidney stones, you're more likely to get them too.
 Both kidney disease and kidney stones can cause blood in the urine.